 My mom’s soup is truly something special, and if you have about three hours to spend in the kitchen I highly recommend it.
 (You can take a look at my mom’s squash soup recipe.
 Just don’t judge my pictures too harshly, I had only been blogging for about six months, lol!)

-My Instant Pot Butternut Squash Soup Recipe features the same creamy texture, warm spices, subtle sweetness, and rich winter squash flavor.
-However, I simplify the process a little and make it in a fraction of the time.
+This pressure cooker butternut squash soup recipe features the same creamy texture, warm spices, subtle sweetness, and rich winter squash flavor.
+However, I simplify the process a little and make it in a fraction of the time!

 Instant Pot Butternut Squash Soup Recipe

-This Instant Pot Butternut Squash Soup Recipe was inspired by my mom’s squash soup.
+This nutritious butternut soup recipe was inspired by my mom’s squash soup.
 It has the same richness, creamy texture, and subtle sweet spiced flavor.

 There are two main differences between this soup compared with my mom’s soup.
-Firstly, I only used butternut squash instead of a combination of four types of winter squash.
+For starters, I only used butternut squash instead of a combination of four types of winter squash.
 Additionally, I make the whole soup from start-to-finish in an electric pressure cooker.

 Instead of roasting the squash to bring out its natural sweet, caramelized earthy flavor, I sauté it until it starts to turn golden and caramelize in spots.
 It’s a huge time-saver!

 Once the butternut squash is caramelized a bit, I add all the other ingredients to the Instant Pot and let it do its thing.
-This Butternut Squash Soup Recipe only needs to cook for 8 minutes at high pressure.
+This squash soup only needs to cook for 8 minutes at high pressure.

 How to Make Butternut Squash Soup From Scratch

-You’ll be surprised at how easy it is to make homemade Butternut Squash Soup from scratch.
-And you can easily make it in an Instant Pot, Crock Pot, or on the stovetop.
+You’ll be surprised at how easy it is to make homemade squash soup from scratch.
+And you can easily make it in an Instant Pot, slow cooker, or on the stovetop.

 - Prepare your butternut squash.
 Peel it, cut off both ends, scoop out the seeds, and cut the squash into 1-inch cubes.

-- Turn on the “Sauté” function on the Instant Pot and cook the squash in butter until it starts to turn golden in spots, stirring occasionally.
+- Turn on the “Sauté” function on the Instant Pot and cook the onion and squash in butter until the squash starts to turn golden in spots, stirring occasionally.

 - Add all the remaining ingredients except the cream.
 Cover the pot, make sure it’s set to “Seal”, cook on “Manual, High Pressure” for 8 minutes, and let it do a natural pressure release.